-This post shows you edible garden ideas to display on a kitchen window!
+This post shows you garden ideas to display on a kitchen window!

-If you’re living in a small space, an edible garden on your window sill is a practical solution to maximize space and bring the vibes of nature indoors.
+If you’re living in a small space, a window sill garden is a practical solution to maximize space and bring nature vibes indoors.

 You can keep it minimal with a single plant or go for a full dramatic kitchen display.

-Curate a collection of your favorite flavors while adding decor and personality in a space that most of us tend to overlook.
+It’s the perfect spot for decor and flavor in a space that most of us tend to overlook.

-From herbs to petite vegetables, these ideas are not only functional but also add a burst of flavor to your culinary adventures!
+From herbs to petite vegetables, these ideas are not only functional but also elevate any space!

 What are the best garden tips for a kitchen window?

-Coming up with plant ideas for a kitchen window sill can be slightly challenging, but being proactive from the start will give you the best chance of success.
+Coming up with the right ideas for a kitchen window sill can be slightly challenging, but being proactive from the start will give you the best chance of success.

-Keep these tips in mind for any mini edible garden ideas that you place by a kitchen window:
+Keep these tips in mind for mini garden ideas:

-• Use a south-facing window.
-A south-facing window will receive 6 hours or more of sunlight which is essential for most plants and vegetables.
-For other windows, stick to herbs or greens that thrive in shadier environments.
+- Use a south-facing window.
+A south-facing window receives 6 hours or more of sunlight which is essential for most plants.
+For other windows, grow herbs or greens that thrive in shadier environments.

-• Don’t only think about flavor!
-There are plenty of edible plants that provide alternative benefits to cooking.
-Some plants have medicinal benefits or teas for chronic ailments.
+- Think holistically!
+There are edible plants that provide alternative benefits to cooking.
+Some plants have medicinal benefits for healing or teas for small ailments.

-• Research your planting zone.
+- Research your zone.
 Sometimes you may have the perfect window that gets plenty of sun but is still cold throughout the year.
-You may have to supplement with heating pads, artificial light, rotating plants, etc.
+You may have to supplement with pads, artificial light, rotating plants, etc.

 Embrace the joy of growing your ingredients right at home in your kitchen!

-Bring some versatility to your meals and destress the gardening experience by growing microgreens.
+Bring versatility to your meals and take out the stress of gardening by growing microgreens.

-Microgreens are harvested while they’re young and nutrient-packed with anti-inflammatory benefits.
-Consider growing arugula, radish, or broccoli on your window sill.
+The sprouts grow within days and are harvested while they’re young and nutrient-packed with anti-inflammatory benefits.

 Add these nutritious greens to a salad, or sandwich or as a garnish to elevate a meal.